State reports 119 new coronavirus deaths, 2,725 more cases

 Cities

-Through Monday, West Palm Beach is in first place among Palm Beach County cities with 11,727 with an increase of 2.
-Lake Worth, which includes the city and county portion, increased by 5 to 8,037 followed by Boca Raton at 7,102 up from 7,094.
-Boynton Beach went to 4,276 from 4,218 and Delray Beach at 3,275 vs. 3,270.
-A total of 1,249 in the county not designated by a city.
+West Palm Beach is in first place among Palm Beach County cities with 11,748 with an increase of 21.
+Lake Worth, which includes the city and county portion, increased by 13 to 8,050, followed by Boca Raton at 7,131 up from 7,102.
+Boynton Beach went to 4,250 from 4,225 and Delray Beach at 3,292 vs. 3,275.
+A total of 1,257 in the county not designated by a city.
 In addition, the list of cities includes separate listings of misspellings and miscoded counties.

 In Indian River County, Fellsmere, which has a population of 5,754, remained at 419 compared with only 3 on May 31.